tadasv/til/genisoimage/how-to-archive-data-to-blu-ray-m-disc.md

 1. Create an ISO image of your data directory that you want to burn.

+    ```sh
-    genisoimage -f -J -joliet-long -r -allow-lowercase -allow-multidot -o <image.iso> <dir>
+    $ genisoimage -f -J -joliet-long -r -allow-lowercase -allow-multidot -o <image.iso> <dir>
+    ```

-2. Mount the image with `mount -o image.ios /mnt/cdrom` to check that all data and files look good.
-If not carefule with genisoimage flags it's possible to get truncated 8.3 formatted filenames.
+3. Mount the image with `mount -o image.ios /mnt/cdrom` to check that all data and files look good.
+If not careful with genisoimage flags it's possible to get truncated 8.3 formatted filenames.

-3. Burn the image with `growisofs -speed=1 -Z /dev/sr0=image.iso`.
+4. Burn the image with `growisofs -speed=1 -Z /dev/sr0=image.iso`.
 Make sure to set the speed to one so that it does not mess up large BD M-Discs.
 Some people were saying that higher speed options may work but it may incorrectly write data to M-Disc since they like slower writes.